-The GARN[®] unit is shipped with most of its components inside the combustion chamber.
+The GARN® unit is shipped with most of its components inside the combustion chamber.
+Additional components and accessory items may be shipped within the tank proper.

 DO NOT REMOVE THE FIREBRICK.
 It is preinstalled correctly at the factory.

 The following components should be removed from the combustion chamber: